artsandmetaphysics/goodlifeodyssey/_documents/the-master-and-margarita.md

 **Varenukha** is the administrator of the Variety Theater.

 **Georges Bengalsky** is the master of ceremonies for the Variety Theater.

+**The Master** is a writer, who wrote a book about Pontius Pilate and subsequently went insane.
+At the time when Ivan meets him, he is a “clean shaven, dark-haired man of approximately thirty-eight, with a sharp nose, anxious [brown] eyes, and a wisp of hair hanging down on his forehead.”

 ## Motif: Reactions to the Supernatural